xiaoyu518/PANGEA-Dashboard/narrative/IntroToPANGEADashboard.md

 * Partner cohorts in Kenya, Uganda, Tanzania, Botswana and South Africa
 * AHRI cohort in South Africa
 * BCCP cohort in Botswana
-* PopART Phylogenetics samples from Zambia (Central, Copperbelt and Southern provinces)
+* PopART Phylogenetics samples from Zambia (Central, Copperbelt, Lusaka and Southern)

 LANL sequences from across sub-Saharan Africa are used as background sequences.